 Edited image and text on the image in Proposify.
 All done in Proposify

 The body text features are almost similar.
-Easy editing options are available in both the tools.
+Easy editing options are available in both tools.

-Just for the sake of the checking, I inserted a table in both the documents.
+Just for the sake of checking, I inserted a table in both documents.
 Both were decent.
 However, Proposify gives you more editing options to change the visuals and dimensions of the table.
-I edited it to match the Computan’s branding colors.
-The discount and tax options are also available in both the tools.
+I edited it to match Computan’s branding colors.
+The discount and tax options are also available in both tools.